Drawing buildings in pen and ink

 Fee and refreshments

-£60 per person, this includes tuition, morning coffee and afternoon tea.
-Please let the Museum know in advance any special dietary requirements.
-You can bring your own packed lunch or the café will be open at lunchtime.
+£65 per person, this includes tuition, tea and coffee.
+Please let the Museum know in advance if you have any dietary requirements.
+The Museum cafe will be open or you may wish to bring a packed lunch.